deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/resources-protoemds_final_stack/log-01-observability-storage-access.md

 1. Elasticsearch persistence is present, but encryption at rest is not evidenced.
 2. Elasticsearch, Kibana, Jaeger, and OTel internal transport settings do not provide TLS protection for the recorded paths.
 3. Jaeger application endpoints permit unauthenticated trace access within the cluster network.
-4. No explicit observability namespace NetworkPolicy or RBAC resources were found.

 Authorization to negotiation logs, status messages, and APIs belongs to [test `4.2.3.1`](../../../refusal_or_registration_of_sharing_agreement/test_4_2_3_1/test.md).
 Trace-viewer confidentiality also relates to [test `4.2.4.2`](../../../update_observability_registry/test_4_2_4_2/test.md).
 Log persistence, access, and immutable-storage expectations relate to [test `5.3.3.4`](../../../../../data_sharing/post-sharing_activities/log_data_sharing_transaction/test_5_3_3_4/test.md).